Plan Availability: Site Builder is an optional add-on to all plans.

 Computers, however, don’t understand domain names in the same way we do.
 Networked devices such as computers and phones use numbers and codes to communicate, rather than letters and words.
 Thankfully, the internet has a system in place to translate a domain name that we type into our browser, to the IP addresses that computers use to identify themselves on networks.
 It’s called DNS, or the Domain Name System.
 DNS is what allows us to have custom, branded domains attached to websites.

 Setup in Site BuilderBack to top

 To get started, you will need to locate the Domains page in your Site Builder management console.
-At the bottom of the left sidebar, look for a link labelled Settings.
+At the bottom of the left sidebar, look for a link labeled Settings .
 Click this link.

-From the settings menu, click on the link labelled Domains.
+From the settings menu, click on the link labeled Domains .